 About

-urbana is a Civil Non-Profit Partnership based in Athens, Greece, bringing together architects, urban planners, social scientists, political scientists, and educators.
+URBANA is a Civil Non-Profit Partnership based in Athens, Greece, bringing together architects, urban planners, social scientists, political scientists, and educators.
 Founded in 2019, we work towards creating cities that are inclusive, participatory, and responsive to the diverse needs of their communities.

 We envision cities where every person feels safe, comfortable, and welcomed, with a true sense of belonging in the spaces they live, work, and thrive!
 Our goal is to create urban environments that are fair, inclusive, and vibrant, where diverse voices shape the future, communities flourish, and people have equal opportunities to participate in decision-making processes that impact their daily lives.